Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 which recovers the damage loading/unloading conditions in equation~\eqref{load_unload_model}.

 Equations~\eqref{weak_eq_model}, \eqref{weak_p_model} and~\eqref{weak_d_model} are suitable for spatial discretization using standard finite elements.
-Moreover, the plastic and damage equations~\eqref{weak_p_model} and~\eqref{weak_d_model} can be solved using techniques for PDE-constrained optimization to account for irreversibility and the box constraint $\alpha(\bm{x})\in[0,1]$ in $\Omega$.
+The non-linearities in the mechanical balance and plasticity equations~\eqref{weak_eq_model} and~\eqref{weak_p_model} are tackled at each alternate minimization iteration with a standard Newton scheme, for which the maximum number of iterations is generally much lower than the required number of alternate minimization iterations at the corresponding time step.
+On the other hand, the constraints present in the plasticity and damage equations~\eqref{weak_p_model} and~\eqref{weak_d_model} can be tackled using techniques for PDE-constrained optimization.
 Examples of such techniques in the context of phase-field fracture modeling are outlined by~\citet{gerasimov2019}.
+Herein, we apply a simple algorithmic procedure adopted in previous works~\citep{lancioni2009, UllRodSam2016}, where unconstrained equations are first solved and an a posteriori correction is applied to the solution.